How to Write an Annual Report for Your Nonprofit

-An annual report can help you demonstrate your accomplishments to current and future donors, cultivate new partnerships and give recognition to important people.
-However, nonprofits often struggle with what should be included in an annual report and what should be left out.
+An annual report can help you demonstrate your accomplishments to current and future donors, cultivate new partnerships, and give recognition to important people.

 Annual reports have also changed significantly over time.
 Once rather ponderous brochures written in language that only insiders could understand, annual reports now speak to a broader group of people and use easy to comprehend text plus many more photos and infographics.